parallaxsecond/parsec-book/src/parsec_security/parsec_threat_model/threat_model.md

 time.
 The service should be available at any given point from the moment it is started by the administrator.

-### Key Triple Mappings- AS7
+### Key Identity Mappings- AS7

-Data containing the mapping between a Key Triple (application name, provider ID, key name) and the key attributes with a provider-specific identifier of the key.
+Data containing the mapping between a Key Identity (application identity, provider identity, key name) and the key attributes with a provider-specific identifier of the key.
 For the Mbed Crypto and PKCS11 providers this is an ID number, for the TPM provider this is the wrapped key.

 **Integrity** : Parsec expects this data to be valid.